mhansen/graphviz-docs/content/en/docs/attrs/normalize.md

 - double
 - bool
 used_by: G
+description: normalizes coordinates of final layout
 ---
-Normalizes coordinates of final layout so that the first point is at the origin, and then rotates the layout so that the angle of the first edge is specified by the value of `normalize` in degrees.
+So that the first point is at the origin, and then rotates the layout so that the angle of the first edge is specified by the value of `normalize` in degrees.